shizuo-kaji/CageDeformerMaya/README.md

 one is simple, and the other adds ARAP modifiation.

 ## How to compile:
-Look at the included Xcode project file.
+- Mac OS X: Look at the included Xcode project file
-For Windows users, please refer to Autodesk's web page.
+- Other: Look at the included Makefile

 ## How to use:
 - put the plugins in "MAYA_PLUG_IN_PATH"